 In May, warblers returning to their North American breeding grounds from winter homes in the tropics arrive in the Toledo area tired, hungry and in no hurry to fly over or around Lake Erie.
-Habitat along the lakeshore, including parks, backyards, cemeteries and other greenspaces, are attractive places to rest and store energy.
+Habitat along the lakeshore, including parks, backyards and other greenspaces, are attractive places to rest and store energy before they continue north.

 Featured Birding Locations